 In ten years leading the Fifth Avenue Committee, a nationally-recognized community development organization, Brad redeveloped dozens of neighborhood buildings facing abandonment after the real estate recession of the early 1990s to create and preserve affordable housing, established innovative programs to address gentrification, launched job training and economic development programs, and pioneered a successful re-entry program for people returning to the community from prison.

 Lander is a founding board member of Local Progress, a new national network of progressive municipal elected officials, and is on the boards of Democratic Municipal Officials and Smart Growth America’s Local Leaders Council.
 His work has been recognized with awards from the Ford Foundation, Fannie Mae Foundation, Do Something, American Planning Association, Streetsblog, Lambda Independent Democrats, the Prospect Park YMCA, and New York Magazine.

 Brad holds a Masters in City and Regional Planning from Pratt Institute, a Masters in Social Anthropology from University College London, and a Bachelor’s degree with honors from the University of Chicago.

-Lander lives in Park Slope, Brooklyn with his wife, Meg Barnette, the Vice President of Strategic Initiatives at Planned Parenthood NYC, and their children, Marek and Rosa.
+Lander lives in Park Slope, Brooklyn with his wife, Meg Barnette, the Chief of Staff at Planned Parenthood NYC, and their children, Marek and Rosa.